qualiticcommunity/qualiticcommunity.github.io/README.md

 Since then Sahab has actively used QMM and tried effectively to enrich it - through adding, removing, and editing its items.

 ## When not to use QMM?
-Although it's ideal for a product to be developed at highest level of quality, there's no general advice for all products to progress at a specific level; as there are some other factors that affect what level of quality a product needs.
+Although it's ideal for a product to be developed at the highest level of quality, there's no general advice for all products to progress at a specific level; as there are some other factors that affect what level of quality a product needs.
 **Product lifetime** is a key indicator that guides how much effort pays for achieving a specific level of quality.
 As a harsh example, it's unwise to set up an automated data migration (a maturity item at level 3 of QMM) for a one-week programming assignment project!
 On the other hand, limited time is definitely **not** an appropriate excuse for ignoring quality practices.
 > If you don't have time to do it right,